nhsbsa-data-analytics/nhsbsaShinyR/README.md

 Also included is a sample `data-raw/` script.
 Much of the data used in NHSBSA dashboards can be sensitive, so the `data/` directory is included in the `.gitignore` (you can change this if there is nothing sensitive) and this means you must run all the `data-raw/` scripts to produce the `data/` files after cloning.

-There is also a github action to check that code conforms to tidyverse linting.
+There is also a github action to check that code conforms to lintr (https://lintr.r-lib.org/).

+## NOTE: once you copy this repository, please change `nhsbsaShinyR` to new package name you give.
+Especially in the config.yaml, app.R files.

 ## Structure